shepmaster/rfcs/text/0000-gen-fn.md

 Python has the ability to `yield from` an iterator.
 Effectively this is syntax sugar for looping over all elements of the iterator and yielding them individually.
-There are infinite options to choose from if we want such a feature, so I'm just going to list the general ideas below:
+There are infinite options to choose from if we want such a feature, so I'm listing general ideas:

 ### Do nothing, just use loops